pathtraq/public_policies/privacy_policy.md

 - You can designate an authorized agent to make a request under the CCPA on your behalf.
 We may deny a request from an authorized agent that does not submit proof that they have been validly authorized to act on your behalf in accordance with the CCPA.
 - You may request to opt out from future selling or sharing of your personal information to third parties.
 Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.

-To exercise these rights, you can contact us by email at support@pathtraq.tagomor.is, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by email at privacy@pathtraq.tagomor.is, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.

 <a name="13-do-virginia-residents-have-specific-privacy-rights"></a>